SilasRodrigues19/siimpsonss.vercel.app/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the CC BY 4.0 License.
+This work is licensed under a CC BY 4.0 License.
 See `LICENSE` for more information.
 Or visit the link below.

 SiimpSonsS Livestream © 2019 by Silas Rodrigues is licensed under CC BY 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/